November 30, 2022

 Registration is usually easy and inexpensive, but it’s an absolute must in order to do business in these states.

 Each state has its own rules and regulations, but in most states, if you do business that creates sales tax events and don’t register with the Department of Revenue, you’re committing a crime.
-For example, in Florida, failure to register with the Department of Revenue is a first degree misdemeanor punishable by up to one year in jail and fines up to $1,000.
+For example, in Florida, failure to register with the Department of Revenue is a first-degree misdemeanor punishable by up to one year in jail and fines of up to $1,000.
 Moreover, you’ll still be required to pay taxes plus a penalty of 6% per annum on all back taxes due.

-4. Tax compliant receipts and documentation
+4. Tax-compliant receipts and documentation

 If your company ever gets audited, it’s important to have the documentation you need to hand to the tax authorities handy.
-One key set of documents is tax compliant receipts.
+One key set of documents is tax-compliant receipts.
 Every time you make a sale, it’s important to produce a receipt for that sale that shows the following:

 • Sale amount